selfrefactor/rambda-scripts/docsify-readme/docs/README.md

 converge(after: ((...a: any[]) => any), fns: ((...x: any[]) => any)[]): (...y: any[]) => any
 ```

-Combines a converging function with multiple branching functions into a new function.
-When called, it applies the branching functions to the arguments and uses their results as inputs to the converging function to produce the final result.
+Accepts a converging function and a list of branching functions and returns a new function.
+When invoked, this new function is applied to some arguments, each branching function is applied to those same arguments.
+The results of each branching function are passed as arguments to the converging function to produce the return value.

+> :boom: Explanation is taken from `Ramda` documentation

 ```javascript
 const result = R.converge(R.multiply)([ R.add(1), R.add(3) ])(2)